admcpr/postgres-full-text-search-is-better-than/README.md

 docker compose up
 ```

-Open pgAdmin by navigating to http://localhost:5050 and login with:
+Open pgAdmin by navigating to http://localhost:5050 and login with email: `admin@admin.com`, password: `root`.

-email: `admin@admin.com`

-password: `root`

-From pgAdmin connect to PostgreSQL with:

-Host name/Address: `<your ip>`
+From pgAdmin connect to PostgreSQL with Host name/Address: `<your ip>`, Username: `root`, Password: `root`.

-Username: `root`

-Password: `root`

-See the [docker-compose.yml](docker-compose.yml) file for more details on passwords etc.
+See the [docker-compose.yml](docker-compose.yml) file for more details on configuration.

 ## FAQ
 Q: Why?